The Student Council (StC)

 The Student Council

 Get to know the Student Council officers.
-Each year new students will hold these positions to develop new programs and events for students at the yearly M&M meetings.
+Each year new students are elected to these positions to develop new programs and events for students at the yearly M&M meetings.
 Click on the office title to learn more about the responsibilities involved in holding leadership within the Student Council.

-I am a third-year doctoral student in Translational Biology, Medicine and Health program at Virginia Tech.
-I work at the Virginia Tech Carilion Research Institute in the laboratory of Dr. Deborah Kelly.
+I recently completed my doctorate at Virginia Tech.
+I work at the in the Center for Structural Oncology in the Department of Biomedical Engineering at Penn State.
 My research is aimed at examining the link between protein structure and function in human disease.
-My dissertation work is predominately focused on the effects of post-translation modification to the BRCA1-BARD1 protein complex in metastatic breast cancer.
+My work is predominantly focuses on the effects of post-translational modifications to the BRCA1-BARD1 protein complex in metastatic breast cancer.
 I combine biochemical assays and cryo-EM to gain insights into the mechanisms of disease progression.
 The goal is to elucidate how BRCA1, an imperative tumor suppressor, is silenced.
 The knowledge gained could impact how metastatic disease is both screened and treated.

-I currently serve as Secretary for the MSA Student Council.
-I am also serving as the Biological Sciences Coordinator for the inaugural Pre-Meeting Congress for Students and Early-Career Professionals.
-Our goal is to provide a platform for professional and technical network, while enhancing engagement and involvement in the society.
-On that note, I hope to see you in St. Louis, MO in August.
-To see the serendipitous tweet that started it all, follow me @Cameron8283.
+At the 2017 Student Council meeting, I was elected to serve as president elect for the MSA Student Council.
+My goal as president is to provide a platform for professional and technical network, while enhancing engagement and involvement in the society throughout the year.
+I hope to see you in Portland, OR in August.